JaiWillems/celest/docs/source/modules/units.rst

    velocity_unit = u.m / u.s  # Meter per second.
    acceleration_unit = u.m / u.s ^ 2  # Meter per second squared.

-Units are typically passed into Celest's class constructors, methods, and functions as a unit parameter to specify the data measure.
+Units are typically passed into Celest's class constructors, methods, and functions as a parameter to specify the data measure.
 Internally, the data and units get stored together in a :class:`Quantity` object that may be returned from a class property, method, or function.
 The :class:`Quantity` object deals with the conversions between units and is discussed the :ref:`Measures with Units` section.

 Measures with Units